 Falling is the most common cause of a heel bone fracture.
-In some cases, the fracture can be treated conservatively with an orthotic.
-After the area has been immobilized with a splint, a heel relief orthotic supports mobility.
+In some cases, the fracture can be treated conservatively with an orthosis.
+After the area has been immobilised with a splint, a heel relief orthosis supports mobility.

 Sprains and ligament injuries of the ankle joint are among the most common injuries of all – especially for athletes.
-Current studies show that early functional treatment with orthotics is a better option than longer-term immobilization.
+Current studies show that early functional treatment with orthoses is a better option than longer-term immobilisation.

 Ankylosis or stiffening of the lower ankle joint (arthrodesis)

-The ligaments stabilize the knee joint in conjunction with muscles that encompass the joint.
+The ligaments stabilise the knee joint in conjunction with muscles that encompass the joint.
 Various factors can cause ligaments to be weak (laxity), as a result of which the joints may also be unstable.
-Physiotherapy and stabilizing orthoses can help alleviate pain and discomfort.
+Physiotherapy and stabilising orthoses can help alleviate pain and discomfort.

 Of all the joints in the body, the knee joint is subjected to the most strain.
 The risk of injury or disease is high as a result.
 Therapy depends on the cause of the symptoms.
 Supports or orthoses can stabilise, provide relief, guide the joint and alleviate pain.